LeadRDRK/ZPack/docs/specs.md

 present and it is up to the implementer to address these issues.
 There are no standards on how to handle the paths.

-However, it is recommended to use `/` as the path separator.
+However, `/` must be used as the path separator, regardless of the platform the archive was created on.

 **: Supported compression methods: